|

 WHY 100 PERCENT SILICONE?

-Unlike acrylic, silicone is permanently:
+Unlike most non-silicone caulks (water-based, acrylic, siliconized acrylic and latex), 100% silicone is permanently:

 |